exaloop/codon/bench/README.md

          (e.g. `EQY_US_ALL_NBBO_20220705.gz`).
 We recommend using the first 10M lines for benchmarking purposes.
 The TAQ file path should be passed to the benchmark script through the `DATA_TAQ` environment variable.
 - `binary_trees`: [Boehm's binary trees benchmark](https://hboehm.info/gc/gc_bench.html).
+- `fannkuch`: See [*Performing Lisp analysis of the FANNKUCH benchmark*](https://dl.acm.org/doi/10.1145/382109.382124) by Kenneth R. Anderson and Duane Rettig.
+Benchmark involves generating permutations and repeatedly reversing elements of a list.
+Codon version is multithreaded with a dynamic schedule via one additional
+              `@par(schedule='dynamic')` line.
 - `word_count`: Counts occurences of words in a file using a dictionary.
 The file should be passed to the benchmark script through the `DATA_WORD_COUNT` environment variable.
 - `primes`: Counts the number of prime numbers below a threshold.
 Codon version is multithreaded with a dynamic schedule via one additional `@par(schedule='dynamic')` line.